liusf15/RidgeRegression/README.md

 # RidgeRegression

-Codes for the paper "Ridge Regression: Structure, Cross-Validation, and Sketching".
+Codes for the paper "Ridge Regression: Structure, Cross-Validation, and Sketching" by Sifan Liu and Edgar Dobriban.